Fraser Basin Council

 The Fraser Basin Council is managing and coordinating a new floodplain mapping initiative on behalf of the Province of BC, with guidance from a Technical Committee and direction from a Steering Committees.
 The technical work is being undertaken by consulting professionals, in collaboration with communities.

-Communities in six regions of BC where there is a high risk of flood (but a lack of updated flood maps) have been invited to take part in the new floodplain mapping initiative, with work beginning in 2022.
+Communities in regions of BC where there is a high risk of flood (but a lack of updated flood maps) are participating in a floodplain mapping initiative that began in 2022.

-With the agreement and collaboration of participating communities, several regions will be mapped in the first two years (2022-2024) of this multi-year, co-funded (federal-provincial) program.
-These are:
+With the agreement and collaboration of participating communities, these regions are currently being mapped in this co-funded (federal-provincial) program:

 • Lower Fraser and Coquihalla Rivers